 Home Depot currently does not accept any digital wallet payments, including Apple Pay, except PayPal, a company they currently partner with.

 Apple Pay was once available as an option but has not been one for some time.
 It is unknown whether the option will come back at some point in time.

-With the rise of prominence of digital wallets, it would make sense that with time most stores will add this as a standard payment option at some point.
+With the rise of digital wallets, it would make sense that, with time, most stores will add this as a standard payment option at some point.

-However, many businesses find the fees incurred to be a detriment to the option.
-It’s safe to say that allowing digital wallet (NFC) purchases enhances the quality and expediency of the consumer experience.
+However, many businesses find the fees incurred detrimental to the option.
+It’s safe to say that allowing digital wallet (NFC) purchases enhance the quality and expediency of the consumer experience.